Jason (High Priest): Biography

-Jason's time as High Priest was brought to an abrupt end in 171 BCE when he sent Menelaus, the brother of Simon the Benjamite, to deliver money to Antiochus IV at the Seleucid capital Antioch.
+Jason's time as High Priest was brought to an abrupt end in 171 BC when he sent Menelaus, the brother of Simon the Benjamite, to deliver money to Antiochus IV at the Seleucid capital Antioch.
 Menelaus took this opportunity to "outbid" Jason for the priesthood, resulting in Antiochus confirming Menelaus as the High Priest.
 Still, Menelaus's rule was clearly unsteady, as Jason's supporters had been appointed to key leadership positions during his time.

-In 170-168 BCE, the Sixth Syrian War between the Seleucids and the Ptolemaic Egyptians arose.
-Antiochus IV led an army to attack Egypt in 170 BCE before returning in 169 BCE.
-Tensions with the Ptolemaic dynasty continued, and Antiochus rode out on campaign again in 168 BCE.
+In 170-168 BC, the Sixth Syrian War between the Seleucids and the Ptolemaic Egyptians arose.
+Antiochus IV led an army to attack Egypt in 170 BC before returning in 169 BC.
+Tensions with the Ptolemaic dynasty continued, and Antiochus rode out on campaign again in 168 BC.
 According to the book of 2 Maccabees, Jason heard a rumor that Antiochus IV had perished in Egypt, and launched an attempted coup against Menelaus in Jerusalem to reclaim his office as High Priest.
 The exact details of how successful the ouster went are lost, but it went well enough to alarm Antiochus IV, who was not dead.
 He apparently interpreted this factional infighting as a revolt against his personal authority, and sent an army to Jerusalem crush Jason and his allies.
-From 168-167 BCE, the conflict spiraled out of control.
+From 168-167 BC, the conflict spiraled out of control.
 Thousands in Jerusalem were killed and thousands more were enslaved; the city was attacked twice; new Greek governors were sent; and the government seized land and property from Jason's supporters.

 Jason fled after the Seleucids attacked Jerusalem, and traveled from place to place.
 According to 2 Maccabees, he first went to the Ammonites of Ammon to the east of Judea; then to Nabatea to the southeast of Judea where he was prisoner of King Aretas I; then to Ptolemaic Egypt; and finally to Sparta.
 The disruption from the attack on Jerusalem, and the anti-Jewish decrees issued by Antiochus IV following the event, would eventually lead to the Maccabean Revolt.